pug-php/ci-pug-engine/README.md

 views with *.pug* or *.jade* extension.

-- all files in the view folder ending with .pug or .jade can be rendered from the controllers but you can still use any other files as views.
+- all files in the view folder ending with .pug or .jade can be rendered from the controllers, but you can still use any other files as views.
 So you're free to use Pug for all your views or just some of them.
 - use the ```'cache' => true``` setting to render your views only once and save rendered files the *cache* folder, then serve cached file with